bgreenwell/bgreenwell/README.md

 ### 🏆 What I Do

-As **Director of Data Science at 84.51°**, I lead the AI/ML Patterns team, synthesizing the latest AI/ML advancements into foundational tooling and driving enterprise-wide adoption across Kroger.
+As **Director of Data Science at 84.51°**, where I'm a data science tech lead on the AI Enablement team, synthesizing the latest AI/ML advancements into foundational tooling and driving enterprise-wide adoption across Kroger.
 I'm also passionate about education, serving as an **Adjunct Instructor** at both University of Cincinnati and Wright State University, where I teach graduate-level statistics and business analytics.

 **Core Expertise:** Statistical Modeling • Machine Learning • Explainable AI • R/Python Development • Open Source Contributor